 - Transfer to a rack and let cool 30 minutes in the pan.
 Run a small sharp knife along the edge of the pan to loosen the cake then invert onto the rack to cool completely.

 - Meanwhile, make the glaze.
-Whisk the confectioners sugar, butter, and 4 tbsp. of milk together in a bowl.
-If the glaze is too thick, whisk in one more tbsp. of milk, a little at a time.
+Whisk the confectioners sugar, butter, and 4 tablespoons of milk together in a bowl.
+If the glaze is too thick, whisk in one more tablespoon of milk, a little at a time.

 - Once cake has cooled, transfer to a cake stand (or whatever you want to serve it on), pour the glaze over the cake and let it drip down the sides.
 Slice and serve.

 - Store in an airtight container for up to one week.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.

 The default measuring system for this website is US Customary.
 Unit conversions are provided for convenience and as a courtesy only.
 While we strive to provide accurate unit conversions, please be aware that there may be some discrepancies.

 Photographs by Eat Love Eat